openhwgroup/programs/cores/cv32e40p/user_manual/source/corev_hw_loop.rst

 The HWLoop constraints are:

--  Start address of an HWLoop must be word aligned
+-  Start and End address of an HWLoop must be word aligned

 -  HWLoop body must contain at least 3 instructions.
    An illegal exception is raised otherwise.